-The strategy for closing the risk of a market position includes: i) closing the position in the transaction market, ii) closing the position in the OTC market and iii) hedging the open position, which allows the risk to be mitigated in the event of a default by a Clearing Member within 2 days.
+The strategy for closing the risk of a market position includes: i) closing the position in the transaction market, ii) closing the position in the OTC market and iii) hedging the open position, which allows the risk to be mitigated in the event of a default by a Clearing Member within 2 days to 5 days, depending on the product as determined in the previous consideration.
 Once the risk has been mitigated, the position is transferred to the compliant Members through a voluntary and/or mandatory auction scheme.